toneworm/next-typescript-tailwind-starter/README.md

 # Next template app with TailwindCSS and TypeScript

-This is a Next template app with TailwindCSS and TypeScript
+Basic set up for Next project with TypeScript and Tailwind (+ commented out Context).